The Best Eco-Friendly Cleaning Products That Actually Work

 For toilet cleaning, look for plant-based bowl cleaners with citric acid as the active ingredient.
 They dissolve mineral buildup without the chlorine smell that lingers for hours.

 Here's something most people don't think about: every load of laundry sends microplastics and chemical residues into the water supply.
-Conventional detergents contain optical brighteners, synthetic fragrances, and phosphates that are terrible for aquatic ecosystems.
+According to the American Chemical Society, conventional detergents contain optical brighteners, synthetic fragrances, and phosphates that are harmful to aquatic ecosystems.

 We recommend eco-friendly laundry detergent sheets as a simple swap.
 They're pre-measured, dissolve completely, come in recyclable cardboard packaging, and work in both standard and HE machines.
-Brands like Earth Breeze and Tru Earth have made this format mainstream, and they genuinely clean as well as liquid detergent.
+Brands like Earth Breeze and Tru Earth have made this format mainstream.
+They genuinely clean as well as liquid detergent.

 For fabric softener, toss a wool dryer ball in the dryer instead.
 It reduces drying time, softens clothes naturally, and lasts for over a thousand loads.